openstack-archive/fuel-plugin-lma-collector/doc/source/dev/notifications.rst

 Notification Messages Format
 ============================

-In addition to the common :ref:`common_message_format`, notification-based messages have additional properties.
+In addition to the :ref:`common_message_format`, notification-based messages have additional properties.

 Attributes in **bold** are always present in the messages while attributes in